Latin American and Caribbean Studies - Requirements

 The Latin American and Caribbean Studies minor, an interdisciplinary program, offers students an opportunity to develop a focus on this multifaceted area of the world.

-- Must demonstrate proficiency in one of the following languages: Spanish, French, or Portuguese.
-The four courses, from a range of eleven disciplines, must be exclusively or substantially concerned with Latin American and/or the Caribbean.
-A Capstone Seminar selected from LAC 300, 301, and 302 is required of all minors in their junior or senior year.
+To earn a 15 credit Latin American and Caribbean Studies minor, students (1) complete four three-credit courses and one capstone seminar, and (2) must demonstrate proficiency in one of the following languages: Spanish, French, or Portuguese.
+The four courses, from a range of fifteen disciplines, must be exclusively or substantially concerned with Latin American and/or the Caribbean.
+A Capstone Seminar selected from LAC 300, 301, 373 and 399 is required of all minors in their junior or senior year.

-Student may demonstrate language proficiency when they pass SP 211, FR 211, PG 211 or a competency exam in any of these three languages.
+Student may demonstrate language proficiency when they pass SP 211, FR 211, or PG 211.

 Students may count one course of Spanish or French culture and literature listed below to count among their five elective courses.
 Students may count one Portuguese course with the approval of their advisor.

 Students are strongly advised to apply for a junior semester or year abroad in a country of Latin America or the Caribbean from a wide range of programs.
 Summer programs are also available.
-Students are particularly encouraged to study in Nicaragua through our partner UCA-Managua, or in Brazil through our FIPSE funded program at Universidad Estadual do Notre Fluminense and UNISINOS.
-Other countries include: Argentina, Chile, Costa-Rica, Mexico, and Turks and Caicos.
+Students are particularly encouraged to study in Nicaragua through our partner UA-Managua.
+Other approved country programs include: Argentina, Chile, Costa-Rica, Mexico, and Turks and Caicos.

-Students are also encouraged to do an internship in a Latin American or Caribbean country (see LAC 373) description in Course Offerings).
+Students are also encouraged to do an internship in a Latin American or Caribbean country (see LAC 373 description in Course Offerings).
+Funding assistance for internships and research abroad is available through inquiry with the LACS Program directors.

 Note: While the majority of courses taken abroad should count towards a LACSP minor, in some cases, based on content, an abroad course may not be awarded credit towards the LACSP minor.